-The camera can be fully controlled in AltairCapture and SharpCap to output uncompressed .AVI and .SER video files for solar system imaging, as well as all common still image formats such as .JPEG .PNG .TIFF .BMP, and .FITS (for deepsky imaging) to mention just a few.
+File formats: The camera can be fully controlled in AltairCapture and SharpCap to output uncompressed .AVI and .SER video files for solar system imaging, as well as all common still image formats such as .JPEG .PNG .TIFF .BMP, and .FITS (for deepsky imaging) to mention just a few.
 The IMX290 Sensor supports 8bit or 12bit ADC output.
 The 12 bit output mode can be used for deep sky imaging with less frames needing to be stacked and a wider pixel intensity range.
 The sensor sensor is extremely sensitive and a good candidate for video astronomy, especially with small refractors (final .FITS file is stretched to 16bit for post processing compatiblility).
 Find out more about bit depth here.
 Find out more about video & file formats here.

 What’s different about the GPCAM3 platform compared to the GPCAM1 and GPCAM2?
 GPCAM3 has additional electronics for USB3.0 support, and to make space for the FULL SIZE USB3.0 connector.
 (We feel USB micro connectors are not a good idea for imaging because they don't maintain a reliable connection and wear easily, so we used full-size dual port connectors on this camera).